How laser hair removal works

 Laser hair removal is something we’re all familiar with, right?
 It zaps away unwanted body and facial hair for diminished hair growth, but how exactly does this zapping work?
-Starting your laser hair removal treatment in the autumnal and winter months is one of the most sensible decisions to make if you’d like to be hair-free in your target areas by next summer.
+Starting your laser hair removal treatment in the autumnal and winter months is sensible if you’d like to be hair-free in your target areas by summer.
 Because multiple sessions will be needed spread over a few months, the colder months are the perfect opportunity to begin your treatment.
 But what does this treatment entail and how permanent is it?

 How is laser hair removal performed?